-- 1. This opportunity ONLY applies to students wishing to take the NPTE in April for licensure in the state of Georgia.
-Should a student plan to practice in another state (i.e., not in the state of Georgia), the student must take the NPTE for licensure in Georgia and then request endorsement/reciprocity to any other state once the Georgia license is conferred.
-Otherwise, students taking the NPTE for licensure in any state other than Georgia must take the NPTE after degree conferment. - 2.
-The student must have an overall professional program GPA of a 3.80 (with no rounding).
-Any student with a GPA of 3.79 or below will not meet this criterion. - 3.
-The student cannot have required mastery support on more than two (2) graded activities throughout the entire Doctor of Physical Therapy curriculum. - 4.
-The student cannot have any professionalism issues requiring address by faculty or administration at any time. - 5.
-The student must affirm all paperwork related to professionalism (e.g., semester PPDP, clinical education paperwork) was properly submitted in a timely manner. - 6.
-The student must have evidence of exemplary performance (e.g., CPI feedback) during PTHP 8191, 9292, and 9393. - 7.
-The student cannot have required to repeat a course in a subsequent year due to academic suspension.
+- 1. This opportunity ONLY applies to learners wishing to take the NPTE in April for licensure in the state of Georgia.
+Should a learner plan to practice in another state (i.e., not in the state of Georgia), the learner must take the NPTE for licensure in Georgia and then request endorsement/reciprocity to any other state once the Georgia license is conferred.
+Otherwise, learners taking the NPTE for licensure in any state other than Georgia must take the NPTE after degree conferment. - 2.
+The learner must have an overall professional program GPA of a 3.80 (with no rounding).
+Any learner with a GPA of 3.79 or below will not meet this criterion. - 3.
+The learner cannot have required mastery support on more than two (2) graded activities throughout the entire Doctor of Physical Therapy curriculum. - 4.
+The learner cannot have any professionalism issues requiring address by faculty or administration at any time. - 5.
+The learner must affirm all paperwork related to professionalism (e.g., semester PPDP, clinical education paperwork) was properly submitted in a timely manner. - 6.
+The learner must have evidence of exemplary performance (e.g., CPI feedback) during PTHP 8191, 9292, and 9393. - 7.
+The learner cannot have required to repeat a course in a subsequent year due to academic suspension.